History of Minelaying

 Angola is heavily contaminated with landmines and explosive remnants, a legacy of the 27 year bitter conflict that ended in 2002 following independence from Portugal.

-Government and Cuban forces laid extensive minefields around their bases, in and around towns as well as around infrastructure such as airports, water supply stations, electricity pylons and bridges.
-UNITA and other factions laid mines when they gained a permanent position or before withdrawing from a captured post.
+During this conflict government forces laid extensive minefields around their bases, in and around towns and infrastructure, such as airports, dams, electricity pylons and bridges.
+Anti-government factions laid landmines, but usually in smaller numbers, when they gained a position or before withdrawing from a captured post.

-As towns and strategic positions changed hands during the course of the war so more landmines were laid each time a town or position was occupied by a different combatant group.
-Both sides laid a significant number of anti-tank mines on primary, secondary and tertiary roads and to this day anti-tank mines on roads pose a far greater problem than in any other mine affected country.
+As towns and strategic positions changed hands during the course of the war so more landmines were laid.
+Both sides laid a significant number of anti-tank mines.
+Many were emplaced to obstruct or block movement on primary, secondary and tertiary roads, others were laid to protect key positions from armoured attack.
+To this day anti-tank mines on roads pose a far greater problem than in any other mine affected country.

 The majority of landmines in Angola were laid in and around towns and villages that now have growing economies and expanding populations.
 A high concentration of landmines in areas with high concentrations of people can be a devastating combination.